Refrainlhy/Refrainlhy.github.io/_pages/about.md

  The topics of current research projects include large language models, self supervised-learning, adversarial machine learning, etc. If you are interested, please send me your CV and transcripts.
 Thank you!
  </font>

 * <font color="#CE1126">MSc students at PolyU who seek a dissertation supervisor.
 Please attach your CV and transcripts.
-The COMP 5941 for artifical intelligence and big data is full (2025/01/15).
-COMP 5940 is available. </font>
+The COMP 5941 for artifical intelligence and big data is full (2025/01/15). </font>

 * <font color="#CE1126"> The PhD positions starting from  2025/09 or later are now open.
 The admitted PhD candidate will be supervised by myself and our department head Prof. Qing Li.   </font>